 The Fund will be distributed in 86 awards and 85 of those will be in 3 main categories, Sow (€500), Grow (€1,000) and Harvest (€2,000).
 Applicants must indicate which category they are applying for in their application, however GIY and Energia may move applicants into other categories depending on the quality of the application, the needs of the projects and the numbers of applications.

 The last award will be for €5,000 which will be chosen by the Today Show audience on RTE 1.
 Applications for this huge award will need to adhere to all the above criteria, in addition to a few extra requirements, including some video content, to complete the application.
-See the Today Show Garden page to apply.
+See The Today Show criteria below.

 Friends and Family